 Yes, Shilajit contains the precursor to Dopamine and Dopamine is often deficient in those who suffer from chronic depression; BUT this is not the underlying CAUSE of depression and therefore boosting dopamine and other nutrients will not treat the condition.
 Depression is a complicated mental condition that is not that well understood.
 Lifestyle changes, focusing on happy things, adopting a healthy diet and meditation all appear to have positive effects on those suffering from depression, yet none of these interventions (even when combined) should be mistaken for a cure, which to-date has not been found.
 Research is currently being done on trace minerals, like zinc87,88, as an adjunct treatment for depression, but as of yet, the data on whether they help is limited89.

 Many studies indicate that Shilajit may improve sperm count and fertility in males.
 In the case of females however, it is not guaranteed that it will cure infertility and most of the research thus far has only been carried out on animals.

-In one study, 7 out of 9 rats that were fed Shilajit began ovulating after a five-day period, as opposed to 3 out of the 9 rats that were not given any25.
+In one study, 7 out of 9 rats that were fed Shilajit began ovulating after a five-day period, as opposed to 3 out of the 9 rats that were not given any 90.
 This suggests it might help women with erratic periods, but the evidence is inconclusive.

 When put in combination with Vitamin E and Selenium however, the same rabbits had multiple more viable egg cells (with more corpus luteum) and increased sites of implantation in the uterus.
 During pregnancy, this combination with Shilajit also increased the size of the developing babies, the amount of placenta fluid, as well as reduced the amount of babies that died at birth.